 In this course, you will use the Maximum Likelihood Estimate (MLE) to approximate distributions from data.
 Using the Bayes Optimal Classifier, you will learn how the assumptions you make will impact your estimations.
 You will then learn to apply the Naive Bayes Assumption to estimate probabilities for problems that contain a high number of dimensions.
 Ultimately, you will apply this understanding to implement the Naive Bayes Classifier in order to build a name classification system.

-The course Problem-Solving with Machine Learning is required to be completed prior to starting this course.
+The following course is required to be completed before taking this course:

 In this course, you are introduced to and implement the Perceptron algorithm, a linear classifier that was developed at Cornell in 1957.
 Through the exploration of linear and logistic regression, you will learn to estimate probabilities that remain true to the problem settings.
 By using gradient descent, we minimize loss functions.
 Ultimately, you will apply these skills to build a email spam classifier.

-The courses Problem-Solving with Machine Learning and Estimating Probability Distributions are required to be completed prior to starting this course.
+The following courses are required to be completed before taking this course:

 In this course, you will be introduced to the classification and regression trees (CART) algorithm.
 By implementing CART, you will build decision trees for a supervised classification problem.
 Next, you will explore how the hyperparameters of an algorithm can be adjusted and what impact they have on the accuracy of a predictive model.
 Through this exploration, you will practice selecting an appropriate model for a problem and dataset.
 You will then load a live dataset, select a model, and train a classifier to make predictions on that data.